 • Sun, Fun, Run

-• Use simple tongue twisters to practice tricky sounds.
+• Use below mentioned simple tongue twisters to practice tricky sounds.

 • “She sells seashells by the seashore.”